 Employees may take additional religious holidays off with their supervisor's approval, through utilization of vacation or alternative leave or comp time or by making alternative work schedule arrangements.
-In the event an employee is not eligible to used accrued leave to observe a religious holiday, the Employer will consider approving leave without pay.
+In the event an employee who is not eligible to use accrued leave time off to observe a religious holiday, the Employer will consider approving leave without pay.
 Such requests shall not be unreasonably denied.

-10.3 HOLIDAY OBSERVANCE
+10.3 Holiday Observance

-Holiday observance shall be for the 24 hour period of the day and dates for each holiday listed in Article 10.1 - Holidays, consistent with County Personnel Rules.
-In addition, each regular employee who was employed prior to September 1 shall be allowed two (2) floating holidays to be used during that calendar year.
+Holiday observance shall be for the 24-hour period of the day and dates for each holiday listed in Article 10.1 - Holidays, consistent with County Personnel Rules.
+Each regular employee receives two Floating Holidays each calendar year.
+During the first calendar year of service, the use of the Floating Holidays will be at the sole discretion of the appointing authority.